Watch Dogs Cocker Spaniels make great watch dogs. You can trust this breed to warn

 The use of pet steps has been shown to significantly reduce the wear and tear on joints.

 If you're looking to share your home with a dog and you've got a soft spot for an animal in need, check into volunteering at a rescue... or better yet, become a foster parent for a dog in need of a temporary home.
-There are countless dogs in immediate need of someone like you who cares.
+There are Basenjis in need of someone like you who cares.

 (featuring adoptable dogs)!